arxignis/moat/README.md

 - Access rules are automatically updated from Arxignis API at regular intervals
 - BPF statistics track packet processing metrics and dropped IPs at kernel level
 - TCP fingerprinting collects SYN packet characteristics for behavioral analysis
+- Fingerprinting supports the complete JA4+ suite:
-- TLS fingerprinting generates JA4 and JA4L fingerprints from ClientHello messages
+  - JA4 generates fingerprints from TLS ClientHello messages
+  - JA4H generates fingerprints from HTTP request headers
+  - JA4T generates fingerprints from TCP SYN packet options
+  - JA4L measures packet latencies for network distance estimation
+  - JA4S generates fingerprints from TLS ServerHello responses
+  - JA4X generates fingerprints from X.509 certificates
 - CAPTCHA tokens are JWT-signed for security and can be cached for performance
 - Threat intelligence data is cached in Redis to minimize API calls
 - Multiple network interfaces can be configured for high availability setups